biosustain/snakemake_UmetaFlow/README.md

 * Note that not all dependencies are compatible/available as conda libraries.
 Once installed, the virtual environment are stored in `.snakemake/conda` with unique hashes.
 The ALE and pilon are example where environment needs to be modified / dependencies need to be installed.
 * It might be better to utilise containers / dockers and cloud execution for "hard to install" dependencies
 * Custom dependencies and databases are stored in the `resources/` folder.
 * Snakemake dependencies with conda packages is one of the drawbacks and why [Nextflow](https://www.nextflow.io/) might be more preferable.
-Nevertheless, the pythonic language of snakemake enable newcomers to learn and develop their own pipeline faster.
+Nevertheless, the pythonic language of snakemake enables newcomers to learn and develop their own pipeline faster.

 ### Test Data (only for testing the workflow with the example dataset)